 The power button and the volume rocker are on the right-hand side of the device and, on the left, we have a hybrid dual SIM tray which means that either you can use two SIMs or you can use a single SIM along with a micro SD card.

-The well built and slightly curved aluminum frame feels pretty solid, which is rounded from the corners as well.
+The well-built and slightly curved aluminum frame feels pretty solid, which is rounded from the corners as well.
 Hypothetically, it should rest on hand pretty well, but due to its sleek design and a glass back, the phone slips out of hand unless you hold it firmly.

 Honor 9 Lite weighs only 149 g and doesn’t feel bulky at all.
-Its catchy looks and the overall build virtually bring it on par with a premium device which is an attractive feature of this phone in this budget price tag.
+Its catchy looks and overall build virtually bring it on par with a premium device which is an attractive feature of this phone in this budget price tag.

 Honor 9 intends to provide a bigger screen in a compact body, and with a screen size of 5.65 inches, Honor 9 Lite gives you a generous amount of screen to play with while also being manageable single-handedly.

-The optimum screen to body ratio is achieved by Honor’s inclusion of the 18:9 aspect ratio in a Fullview display.
-All these factors combine to shrink the bezels to create a 75.5% screen to body ratio.
+The optimum screen-to-body ratio is achieved by Honor’s inclusion of the 18:9 aspect ratio in a Fullview display.
+All these factors combine to shrink the bezels to create a 75.5% screen-to-body ratio.